 There are several different approaches that we can take to estimate the appropriate credibility.
-We may estimate the credibility directly, by using claim-free discount data or a regression approach.
-This approach basically requires that we have data for the same insureds during at least two different experience periods.
+We can estimate the credibility directly or we can estimate the credibility parameters.
+We can estimate credibility directly by using claim-free discount data or a regression method.

+Direct estimation basically requires that we have data for the same insureds during at least two different experience periods.
 This is probably the best approach to estimating credibility, because our theoretical models may not always apply to the real world.
 We may also estimate credibility by estimating the parameters in the formulas that we developed above.
 This may be our only alternative if we do not have sufficient data.
 Even if we estimate credibilities directly, we may want to estimate the theoretical parameters, in order to gain more insight into the process.